The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 Please don’t confuse the two.

-To bring to light what I mean, read part of an article I wrote for American Express Open Forum:
+To bring to light what I mean, here’s part of an article I wrote for American Express Open Forum:

-The bottom line: It’s important for you to make sure you understand how rigid the franchise business system is.
+It’s important for you to make sure you understand how rigid the franchise model is.

-It’s also important to know what the pros and cons of franchising are.
-No legitimate “How to buy a franchise” article would dare omit it.
+In addition, you need to know what the pros and cons of franchising are.
+No legitimate article on buying a franchise would dare omit it.
 Read Franchise Pros And Cons

 You’re okay with that, right?